rkhan8/rdd-cdd-tdd/weather/README.md

 > - User has to be connected to get forecast
 > - User has to launch the file **index.js**

 ### Just tell me what to do
-1.Fork the project https://github.com/92bondstreet/rdd-cdd-tdd via github
+1. Fork the project https://github.com/92bondstreet/rdd-cdd-tdd via github

-2.Clone the project git clone https://github.com/YOUR_USERNAME/rdd-cdd-tdd
+2. Clone the project git clone https://github.com/YOUR_USERNAME/rdd-cdd-tdd
+3. Install NodeJS

-3.Follow the steps.
+4. Follow the steps.

-4.Don't forget to commit and push
+5. Don't forget to commit and push

 ### Steps to do

 #### Step 1 - Install packages

+All packages for the project are defined into the file **package.json**.
+To install these packages, we have to go into **weather** repository and execute the command :

+> npm install